awesomephant/al-studio-website/projects/inside-out.md

 related_projects:
   - Across RCA
 ---
 AL designed the printed and digital visual communication for the public lecture series, Inside/Out 2018-2020, run by the Interior Design Programme of the RCA School of Architecture.
-The branding included printed posters, digital communication, and social media assets.
-The studio curated and managed the speakers' programme, communication and production.
-The Inside/Out lectures programme interrogates the interior architecture spaces as a medium of expression of individuals in the urban space and an opportunity of experience for the collectivity.
+The branding included printed posters, digital communication, and social media assets to promote the talks.
+The identity design includes a standard clear and simple layout that celebrates the lecturers' names and their hero images in the background.
+AL also curated and managed the speakers' programme, communication and production.
+The Inside/Out lectures programme interrogates the interior architecture spaces as a medium of expression of individuals in the urban space and an opportunity to experience the collectivity.

-To see past and future Inside/Out lecture please visit [Inside/Out Lecture Series](https://www.rca.ac.uk/news-and-events/events/?programme=interiordesign&period=past).
+See past and future lectures at [Inside/Out](https://www.rca.ac.uk/news-and-events/events/?programme=interiordesign&period=past).

 {% gallery "%5B%7B%22caption%22%3A%22Robert%20Storey%20printed%20poster%20(Set%20Design)%22%2C%22alt%22%3A%22Robert%20Storey%20printed%20poster%20(Set%20Design)%22%2C%22image%22%3A%22%2Fassets%2Fuploads%2Frca_i-o-18-197.jpg%22%7D%2C%7B%22caption%22%3A%22India%20Mahadavi%20printed%20poster%20(Interior%20Design)%22%2C%22alt%22%3A%22India%20Mahadavi%20printed%20poster%20(Interior%20Design)%22%2C%22image%22%3A%22%2Fassets%2Fuploads%2Frca_i-o-18-198.jpg%22%7D%2C%7B%22caption%22%3A%22Andrea%20Santamarina%20printed%20poster%20(Product%20Design)%22%2C%22alt%22%3A%22Andrea%20Santamarina%20printed%20poster%20(Product%20Design)%22%2C%22image%22%3A%22%2Fassets%2Fuploads%2Frca_i-o-18-1910.jpg%22%7D%5D" %}